-This annual tree planting weekend was initiated to help provide habitat for the vulnerable Superb Parrot (Polytelis swainsonii) and later to assist BCLG address significant areas of salinity and erosion.
+This annual tree planting weekend was originally initiated to help provide habitat for the vulnerable Superb Parrot (Polytelis swainsonii) and then later to assist BCLG address significant areas of salinity and erosion.

-The Building Bridges to Boorowa Program is a unique opportunity for city folk to influence environmental issues of national significance.
+The Building Bridges to Boorowa Program is a unique opportunity for city dwellers to influence environmental issues of national significance.

-Each year, volunteers provide feedback saying how much they enjoy meeting rural folk and learning about the production of the food we consume.They say how much they really appreciate country hospitality.
-Many life long friends have been forged over the past decade and a half through this city/rural partnership.
+Each year, volunteers feedback on how much they enjoy meeting rural folk and learning about the production of the food we consume.
+And all appreciate country hospitality.
+Some life long friendships have been forged through this city-rural partnership.

-Special Edition Bushcare Newsletter - 15yrs Building Bridges to Boorowa (1MB)
+Newsletter 2015 - 15yrs Building Bridges to Boorowa (1MB)